 Pressured speech is often the result of rapid thoughts during a manic episode.
 A person with bipolar disorder is not likely to experience issues with pressured speech during a depressive cycle.

-The brain can usually prioritize thoughts based on their importance to a situation.
+The brain can usually prioritize thoughts according to their importance to a situation.
 A person with bipolar disorder may have difficulty separating these thoughts, meaning irrelevant thoughts may appear pressing as soon as they enter the mind.

 A 2017 review found that pressured speech is more likely in adult-onset bipolar disorder than in children and adolescents.

-A person may also experience pressured speech as a result of other conditions.
+A person may also experience pressured speech due to other conditions.

 People with bipolar disorder may also have co-occurring conditions, including: